myoneray/Lodash-4-16-1-CH/README0.md

 their corresponding characters.
 <br>
 <br>
-**Note:** No other HTML entities are unescaped.
+**提示:** No other HTML entities are unescaped.
 To unescape additional HTML entities use a third-party library like [_he_](https://mths.be/he).

 #### 起始版本